What is Workers Compensation Insurance?

-The definition of a worker varies slightly for each state in Australia, however generally workers include anyone receiving a wage or commission from your business, including casual employees, temporary employees and sometimes even contractors.
+The definition of a worker varies slightly for each state in Australia.
+Generally, workers will include anyone receiving a wage or commission from your business, including casual employees, temporary employees and in many cases, contractors.

 Workers Compensation generally covers: